k1booshehri/FinitieAutomata/README.md

 ## Project description:
 ### 1-Introduction
 So far, you have familiarized yourself with how Finite Automata works.
-Now in this project implement a Finite Automata completely using your programming knowledgethat fulfills all the required features.
+Now in this project implement a Finite Automata completely using your programming knowledge that fulfills all the required features.
-### 2-program input format
+### 2-Program input format
 At first you are given an initial input which is actually a description of an NFA.
 In the first line of input, a set is entered that contains the states of the machine and the first member of this set it is also the starting mode of the machine.